AbhishekSinghMaverick/Binary-Search-Tree/README.md

 This project contains various operations on Binary Search tree.

-It has many operations implemnted.
+It has many operations implemented